technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 0/Lab 0 - Setting up lab environment for Power App.md

+---
+lab:
+  title: Lab 0 - Setting up lab environment for Power App
+  description: selector, select the developer environment – Dev One which is created for you.
+  duration: 7 minutes
+  level: 100
+  islab: true
+---

 # **Lab 0 - Setting up lab environment for Power App**

 **Objective:** In this lab, you will acquire Power Apps trial license and configure the Micorsoft Teams apps.